Overview of Bohmian Mechanics: Bohmian Mechanics for a Single Particle

 while the former is the trajectory that minimizes the quantum action function:

-The derivation of the previous expression can be straightforwardly obtained by repeating the steps done from the classical action function to the classical Hamilton--Jacobi equation but using now the quantum Hamilton--Jacobi equation.
+The derivation of the last expression can be straightforwardly obtained by repeating the steps done from the classical action function to the classical Hamilton--Jacobi equation but using now the quantum Hamilton--Jacobi equation.
 We conclude that Bohmian trajectories are quite different from Feynman paths.
+The Bohmian trajectories are part of the basic ontology of the theory, while the Feynman paths are basically a mathematical tool to compute the probabilities.

 On the other hand, one could be interested in discussing whether the Feynman approach could be a more useful computational tool than Bohmian mechanics for solving quantum systems.
-In principle, it seems that Feynman paths would be less practical because then we would have to compute an infinite number of trajectories from one particular initial position and then repeat the procedure for all initial positions.
+In principle, it seems that Feynman paths would be less practical because we would have to compute an infinite number of trajectories from one particular initial position and then repeat the procedure for all initial positions.
 On the contrary, in Bohmian mechanics we only need to compute one quantum trajectory for each initial position.
+See problems \ref{om.P9}, \ref{om.P10} and \ref{om.P11}.